React Component Libraries and Frameworks to Watch on Github in 2017

 One distinguishing feature of Blueprint is that it’s a TypeScript-based React library.
 This has several practical implications, including the need to deal with additional dependencies, as well as potential difficulties for ES6 fans.

 Being a project of Palantir, Blueprint enjoys a solid developer support.
 Just like React itself, it’s licensed under BSD, which is a little more restrictive than the MIT or CC licenses of other libraries.

-This library promises a clean React-friendly implementation of Semantic UI with its minimalist out-of-the-box styling.
+This library promises a clean React-friendly implementation of Semantic-UI-React with its minimalist out-of-the-box styling.
 The original vision behind Semantic UI comes down to the use of standard React components that developers can modify and expand.

 The team maintaining the core aspects of Semantic-UI-React are from TechnologyAdvice, with third-party contributors demonstrating a lot of interest in the project.
 The library leaves much room for customization and theming while offering barebones layouts and pages.

 As of the moment of writing, Semantic-UI-React has found its way into an internal applications at Netflix, as well as quite a few smaller projects.